 It’s easy to avoid the issue of alcohol and drugs, but turning a blind eye won’t make it go away.

 In Australia, learner and probationary licence holders cannot have any alcohol in their bloodstream while driving.

 To this end, you and your child should set some expectations regarding drinking and driving.

 Establish firm rules and stick to them.

 7. Sleep, then drive

-An estimated 15 per cent of crashes are caused by fatigued driving, according to road safety researcher Chris Watling.
-“Young drivers don’t view the dangers of drink driving and sleepy driving equally, despite the crash risks being similar.”
+“Young drivers don’t view the dangers of drink driving and sleepy driving equally, despite the crash risks being similar,” Mr Watling says.

 8. Turn on your headlights